 When you apply for housing, we look at your circumstances to see if you fit into one of our priority groups.
 Priority groups are:

-If you don't qualify for a priority group, you will not be registered on our waiting lists for social housing and you will not be able to bid for or be offered properties.
+If you do not qualify for a priority group, you will not be registered on our waiting lists for social housing and you will not be able to bid for or be offered properties.

-To speak to an advisor, contact the Housing Options Service.
+To speak to an advisor, contact the Housing Solutions Service.